Youtube Tag Extractor

 6. Sort Tags the Way You Like

 If you are dealing with a video that has 30-40 tags, scrolling through them randomly can get annoying quickly.
 Use the Sort dropdown on the right side to rearrange them the way you prefer.
 You can sort alphabetically from A to Z or Z to A, or go by tag length - longest first if you want the descriptive ones at the top, shortest first if you prefer concise ones.
-Sorting works on whatever tags are currently visible, so it respects your Actual / Description filter choices.
+Sorting works on whatever tags are currently visible, so it respects your SEO goals.

 Screenshot of the Sort dropdown in the YouTube Tag Extractor showing options like A-Z, Z-A, Longest First and Shortest First